Decathlon/vitamin-compose/appbars/README.md

 `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `maxActions: Int = 2` | The max number of icon actions at the right of the TopBar `actions: List<ActionItem> = emptyList()` | The `ActionItem` actions of your topBar. `ActionItem` define the look and the event associated to an item in the topBar
-`isContextualized: Boolean = false` | Allows to switch colors between primary and contextualized colors `expandedMenu: MutableState<Boolean> = remember { mutableStateOf(false) }` | Open menu for actions greater than `maxActions` value
+`expandedMenu: MutableState<Boolean> = remember { mutableStateOf(false) }` | Open menu for actions greater than `maxActions` value
+`colors: TopBarsColors = VitaminTopBarColors.primary()` | The colors of the background and the content elements in enabled and disabled mode
 `onDismissOverflowMenu: (() -> Unit)? = null` | The callback called when the menu should be removed `overflowIcon: (@Composable VitaminMenuIconButtons.() -> Unit)? = null` | The icon to open overflow menu `navigationIcon: (@Composable VitaminNavigationIconButtons.() -> Unit)? = null` | The navigation icon displayed at the start of the TopBar